kevikoech/blender_addon_tutorial/readme.rst

 ... go off and test ...

-Two of the most obvious thing is that having the total fixed at 10, and having to access the operator from space-bar is not very convenient.
+The two of the most obvious missing things are - having the total fixed at 10, and having to access the operator from space-bar is not very convenient.

 Both these additions are explained next, with the final script afterwards.